-The Data Burn palette lets you display select metadata as a "window burn" that's superimposed over the image in the Viewer.
+The Data Burn window lets you display select metadata as a timeline-wide "window burn" that's superimposed over the image in the Viewer.
 This window burn is written into files that you render in the Deliver page, and it's also output to video, for viewing on your external display, or for outputting to tape.